 Bump steer is a change in toe* angle caused by the suspension moving up or down.
 Bumpsteer is built into the geometry of the suspension and steering system, and has nothing to do with turning the steering wheel.
 The effect of bump steer is for the wheel to toe-in or toe-out when the suspension moves up or down.
 This toe change or steering occurs any time the suspension moves, whether it is from body roll, brake-dive, or hitting a bump in the road.
 Bump steer is undesirable because the suspension is steering the car instead of the driver.
 Take control of your steering with a new Bump steer kit.

-See the custom manufacturing, on-site mustang dyno tuning, multiple mustang service bays, and a beautiful, hands-on mustang parts & accessories showroom with Ford Racing mustang wheels, Bassani, JBA, BBK & Flowmaster exhaust systems and much more.
+See the on-site mustang dyno tuning, multiple mustang service bays, and a beautiful, hands-on mustang parts & accessories showroom with Ford Racing mustang wheels, Bassani, JBA, BBK & Flowmaster exhaust systems and much more.